Intel

 Series A in 2004

-JBoss is an American company specialized in writing and supporting open-source software.
-JBoss is a division of Red Hat, Inc., which integrates and hardens the latest enterprise-ready features from JBoss community projects into supported, stable, enterprise-class middleware distributions.
-The company’s product portfolio includes enterprise a web platform, web server, SOA platform, data services, web framework kit, operations network, and more.
+JBoss is an American company that focuses on developing and supporting open-source software.
+As a division of Red Hat, Inc., JBoss integrates the latest enterprise-ready features from its community projects into stable and supported middleware distributions designed for enterprise use.
+The company's product offerings encompass a variety of solutions, including an enterprise web platform, web server, service-oriented architecture (SOA) platform, data services, and a web framework kit, among others.

 Scali